Answers to questions about insurance, fees, prescriptions and more.

 We will need a copy of your insurance card, valid identification, and a prescription from a qualified provider, such as a doctor or chiropractor.

-Is there a difference between a prescription and referral?
+Is there a difference between a prescription and a referral

 Why do I need a prescription when my insurance does not require it?

 For insurance to pay for massage it has to be deemed “medically necessary”.
 In order for our office to prove medical necessity, we must submit bills with diagnosis codes pertaining to what is being treated and why.
-It is out of a LMP’s scope of practice to diagnose and therefore we are required to have prescription from a Doctor or Chiropractor.
+It is out of a LMT’s scope of practice to diagnose and therefore we are required to have RX from a qualified provider.